Are you wondering what type of beehive you should choose to get started on your journey?

 Pros to Choosing The Long/Horizontal Hive

 - No heavy lifting.
-Great if you have a bad back, joint pain, or mobility challenges.
+Great if you have a bad back, joint pain, or mobility challenge.
 Also good for children who are just starting out.

 Cons to Choosing The Long/Horizontal Hive